Kuwait Airways: History

 By July 1980, chairmanship was held by Ghassan Al-Nissef, the number of employees had grown to 5,400 and the fleet comprised eight Boeing 707-320Cs, one Boeing 737-200, three Boeing 747-200Bs and one JetStar; three Boeing 727-200s were pending delivery.
 In mid 1980, six Airbus A310-200s were ordered to replace the Boeing 707s on routes to Asia, Europe and the Middle East, with deliveries starting in 1983; five more A310 aircraft were added to the order late that year.

 After India's air market was deregulated in 1992, Kuwait Airways and Gulf Air participated in the formation of Jet Airways, each holding a 20% equity stake, with a total investment estimated at million.
 Following the enactment of a law that banned the investment of foreign carriers in domestic Indian operators, both airlines had to divest their shareholding in the Indian company.
 Kuwait Airways' 20% stake in Jet Airways was sold to the chairman Naresh Goyal for million.

-A Kuwait Airways Airbus A340-300 takes off from Charles de Gaulle Airport in 2014.
+Kuwait Airways Airbus A340-300, 2014.
 The carrier received the first aircraft of the type in March 1995.

 In July 1996, the carrier modified a previous order that included Boeing 747 aircraft, and placed an order worth million for two Boeing 777-200s, with purchase rights for another aircraft of the type.
 The operation made Kuwait Airways the customer of the type worldwide.
 The airframer handed over the first Boeing 777-200 in early 1998.
 In December 1998, a code-share agreement was signed with Trans World Airlines to begin in the spring of 1999.

 In October 2007, the new CEO pledged that the airline should be privatised to compete efficiently against other airlines.
 He says that the airline will encounter difficulty in advancing, especially in fleet renewal, without privatisation.

 Flights to Iraq were resumed in November 2013; Kuwait Airways had discontinued services to the country in 1990 following the invasion of Kuwait.
 After a 17-year hiatus, the carrier resumed flying to Munich in July 2015.
 Also in July 2015, the airline restarted flights to Istanbul-Atatürk; the city had not been served for three years.
 Bangalore was added to the carrier's network in October 2015.